Muhammad-AhsanTariq/Truffle-with-Web3/README.md

 # Truffle-with-Web3

-# Tutorial for hardhat-deploy
+# Tutorial for truffle-deploy

 # 1. Setting up the environment

-Most Ethereum libraries and tools are written in JavaScript, and so is **Hardhat**.
+Most Ethereum libraries and tools are written in JavaScript, and so is **Hardhat** and **truffle**.
 If you're not familiar with Node.js, it's a JavaScript runtime built on Chrome's V8 JavaScript engine.
-It's the most popular solution to run JavaScript outside of a web browser and **Hardhat** is built on top of it.
+It's the most popular solution to run JavaScript outside of a web browser and **Hardhat** and **truffle** is built on top of it.

 ### Installing

 ```
-$ npm i
+$ npm install -g truffle

 ```